shu-htk/tip-dev/doc/reference.md

 tip> cat x
 x : data(num) :  0.84147098481 0.90929742683 0.14112000806
 ```
-explaining how it works, it is doing like,
+Explaining by C, the above example is doing like,
 ```
 double n[]={1,2,3};
 double x[sizeof(n)]; for(int i=0; i<sizeof(n); i++) x[i]=sin(n[i]);
 ```
-> note: the above is not actual implementation but just put it simply

-- **the macro variable**
+- **The macro variable**

-the macro variable is scalar of number (or string) which is defined by
+The macro variable is scalar of number (or string) which is defined by
 [@](ref/var.md) command.
-enclosing the mcaro variable in the brackets [ ]
+Enclosing the mcaro variable in the brackets [ ]
 it is replaced to the string which is formatted by it's value
 ```
 tip> @ n=1